Data access management startup DoControl emerges from stealth with $13.35M

 DoControl provides self-service tools for app monitoring, creating connections through a secure flow that allows DoControl access to the metadata and change logs of each system.
 The platform automatically creates an inventory of users, external collaborators, assets, third-party domains, and more, enabling visibility and analytics to be used for security investigations, third-party vendor offboarding, compliance evidence, and incident response.

 DoControl was founded by Adam Gavish, Omri Weinberg, and Liel Ran.
-Gavis formerly led teams at Google and Amazon and is also the founder of data management platform eXelate, which was acquired by Neilsen in 2015 for $200 million, and cloud app analysis startup Skyfence, which Forcepoint bought in 2017.
+Gavis formerly led teams at Google and Amazon and is also an ex-software engineer at data management platform eXelate, which was acquired by Neilsen in 2015 for $200 million, and cloud app analysis startup Skyfence, which Forcepoint bought in 2017.

 Through no-code workflows, DoControl allows for consistent enforcement across apps, some of which can’t be done natively within each app.
 Slack and Microsoft Teams chatbots proactively engage with users on behalf of security and IT teams, helping to identify and mitigate outdated or irrelevant information in order to mitigate data breach risk.